nathanchrs/ban-pt-reports/README.md

 - Restart the Odoo Docker containers.
 - Log in as the admin, then find this module in the `Apps` page, then click `Upgrade`.

+### pgAdmin

+A pgAdmin 4 container is provided on port 5050.
+Use `odoo` as the username and password.
+After login, add new server.
+Use `postgres` as the hostname, `odoo` as the user and password.